 There will be quizzes due every Tuesday and Friday.
-Twenty-five quizzes are scheduled, and twenty will count towards your grade.
-Quizzes are worth 20 points each, for 20% of your course grade.
+Twenty quizzes are scheduled, and fifteen will count towards your grade.
+Quizzes are worth 20 points each, for 300 points, or 30% of your course grade.

 No late quizzes will be accepted.
 All quizzes must be submitted via Blackboard, and the Assignment will disappear after the deadline.
-If you miss a deadline for any reason, Quizzes 21-25 should be used as make-ups.
+If you miss a deadline for any reason, Quizzes 16-20 should be used as make-ups.